Frequently Asked Questions

 How projects are judged?

-There are three key elements: project, one page executive summary (Links2-SDGs), and poster.
+There are three key elements: project, one page executive summary (Links2-SDGs), and video presentation.
 The projects are evaluated based on how the project theme, scope and purpose are related to SDGs and address global challenges.
 Hence, writing a good Links2-SDGs summary is important.
 Judging rubric assesses the project/paper content, concept, relevance, quality-effort, depth-breadth, professionalism.
-Poster presentation at the Festival of Scholars is also graded and adds points to your total score.

 Who will be the judges at the competition?

-The judges of the PRiME Competition will be selected from the Cal Lutheran School of Management Alumni and Dean Councils’ members.
+The judges of the PRiME Competition will be selected from the Cal Lutheran School of Management Alumni community, Cal Lutheran community member (outside the School of Management) and an industry professional whose organization supports the SDGs.

 How strictly should I follow guidelines for poster design?

-The provided poster guidelines and template are offered to help you with designing your poster, Please make sure that your poster fits nicely on a 3’ x 4’ tri-fold presentation board (provided at the competition), and you include your name, project title and ‘Links2-SDGs’ statement.
-The rest is up you.
+The provided poster/PPT guidelines and templates are offered to help you with designing your presentation, Please make sure you include your name, project title and ‘Links2-SDGs’ statement.
+The rest is up to you.
 Unleash your creativity!

 How many people have to present a group project?

-Only one team member needs to present at the competition.
+Peferably all team members are represented in the video presentation, however, only one team member is required to present.
 Team members should determine before the presentation how the team will split the winnings, if that should happen and all team members are not present.